salvatorecorvaglia/luna/README.md

 ### 🔒 Enterprise-Grade Security & Credential Tools
 *   **IPC Payload Validation:** Enforces strict payload validation and input sanitization across all main-process IPC service handlers to protect internal services.
+*   **IPC Resource Limits:** Rate limiters and session caps on S3, SSH, and credential IPC channels bound resource usage from a chatty or compromised renderer, and a single-instance lock prevents concurrent processes from racing database or credential writes.
 *   **Built-in Password Manager:** Generate strong passwords with configurable complexity and securely manage stored credentials.
 *   **OS-Protected Credentials:** Integrates with system keychains (Keychain Services on macOS, Credential Manager on Windows, Gnome Keyring/libsecret on Linux) to prevent credential leakage.
 *   **Tamper Protection:** Actively audits and alerts the operator of corrupted or unauthorized credential modifications on disk.